smblott-github/podrecast/README.md

 - Some local post-processing happens (typically, a cron job), and podcast files are renamed such that they may now be republished.
-- PodRecast publishes *exactly* the original feed's rss XML, but with each enclosure's URL replaced with a local URL.
+- PodRecast publishes *exactly* the original feed's rss XML, but with each enclosures' URLs replaced with local URLs.

 ## How?